 The Bike Centre is a do-it-yourself bike repair shop.

 This service offers access to the tools, parts, and training necessary for bicycle maintenance, along with a team of volunteers that are available to assist users and facilitate learning.
 Workshops are hosted by experienced technicians who educate and create awareness about bicycle maintenance and safety, and address bicycle-related oppression issues.

 Hours of Operation

-Please go to our facebook page for up-to-date hours.
+Please visit our facebook page for up-to-date hours.